 meaning "thorn, spine".

 Originally belonged to a person who lived near a dry spring, from Latin fons

-Means "a person from Galicia" in Spanish.
-Galicia is a region in northwestern Spain.
+Originally indicated a person from Galicia, a region in northwestern Spain.

 .
 This was a nickname for a proud person.

 From a medieval given name of unknown meaning, possibly related to the Basque word hartz

 Means "warrior" in Spanish, an occupational name for a soldier.
 It is derived from Late Latin werra